MartaKliuchnik/alias-game/README.md

 Endpoint

 - URL Path: **_/api/v1/leaderboard_**
-- Description: This endpoint retrieves the top players based on their game statistics, including score and wins.
+- Description: This endpoint retrieves the top players (10) based on their game statistics, including score.
 The response contains a ranked list of players, providing insights into the performance of the best players in the game.
 - Authentication: This endpoint does not require authentication.
 Any user can